Chilly712/CrossTheFireLine_Minecraft/docs/proposal.md

 ## Evaluation Plan

+Evaluate the successfule of the project:
   Matrics:
   -- Rate: diamond blocks that the agent reached / diamond blocks the agent passed -- Height: hight that our agent reached (y-coordinate)

   Baseline:
   -- hightest platform that agent can reach without considering getting extra rewards

   Data to eval:
   -- life loss
   -- reward gain

+Verfy the project works:
+  Sanity check: we need to make sure the agent can at least jump to the up level platform.

   Q-learning Loss function

-a diagram showing the score per life as we train AI.
+  a diagram showing the score per life as we train AI

-Cumulative Rewards diagram.
+  Cumulative Rewards diagram